 After almost 36 hours of hatching, the first of two bald eagles expected to emerge from their shells this week was welcomed by the National Arboretum in Washington, D.C.

-The whole spectacle is being filmed on two high definition "nest cams" and streamed online by the American Eagle Foundation.
+The spectacle is being caught on two high definition nest cams and streamed online by the American Eagle Foundation.

-The couple has been taking turns on “incubation duty” -– sitting on the eggs since they were laid on Feb.
+The couple has been taking turns on incubation duty, sitting on the eggs since she laid them on Feb.
 10 and Feb.
-14. Shortly after the first eaglet hatched, Mr. President returned to the nest with a fish breakfast for The First Lady.
+14. Shortly after the first eaglet hatched, Mr. President returned to the nest with a fish breakfast for the First Lady.

-Interest in the 24/7 livestream has proven to be immensely popular and has caused the website to crash a few times.
+Interest in the 24/7 livestream has proved immensely popular and has caused the website to crash a few times.
 Viewers can see the tiny eagle curled up in the nest under its parents, waking every now and again to be fed.

 The bald eagle nest livestream can be viewed here.